FaeInterestingWorld/.github/profile/README.md

 Urgency:

-Current AI systems do not seem to directly lead to I-AGI*.
-They may accelerate progress towards I-AGIs with automated science but more breakthroughs will likely be needed.
+Current AI systems do not seem to have all the pieces to directly lead to I-AGI and may take decades more of research.

-*Plausible in the next few decades
+- Personal Bias: Experience with developing previous forms of neutral nets and the reading of the latest research literature has led to a personal reticence to the believe that current AI systems are likely conscious or close to human level independence
+- It is plausible that current AI systems may speed up and indirectly lead to I-AGIs quicker than expected

 ---